Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 Resilience & Timeouts

-Pre-first-byte retry with jittered backoff, the three-layer timeout, abort vs. timeout semantics, and the circuit-breaker seam.
+Pre-first-byte retry with jittered backoff, the three-layer timeout, abort vs. timeout semantics, the live per-model circuit breaker, and cross-provider failover.

 @deuz-sdk/core makes one network attempt resilient and keeps it deterministic.
 Before the first byte of a response stream arrives, a failed request can be retried with exponential backoff and full jitter; once streaming has started, any error is final.
 Timeouts come in three independent layers driven by the injected clock, and a user abort is treated as a clean finish rather than a failure.
 All of this is wired through the Dependencies seam so it is reproducible in tests with no real clock and no real network.